maureeungaro/clas12-systems/README.md

 ## Geometry service

-CLAS12 systems that use the coatjava geometry service to share geometry between simulation and recontruction use groovy to import the geometry parameters.
+Some CLAS12 systems use the coatjava geometry service to share geometry between simulation and recontruction.
+Those systems use groovy to import the geometry parameters.
 To install coatjava:

 - Download coatjava:

   `installClas12Coatjava.sh`

 To create volume parameters for a system, run the groovy scripts through the runFactories script:

   `cd groovyFactories`